tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [ ] See if pagy can provide user selectable page size
 - [ ] Data revision management
 - [ ] Customize devise users:
+   - [ ] Add policy for users
-   - Allow users to self register through devise, edit their own profile and user name, email, password.
+   - [ ] Allow users to self register through devise, edit their own profile and user name, email, password.
-   - Insert an admin approval in the confirmation process
+   - [ ] Insert an admin approval in the confirmation process
-   - Disable destroy, because the [future] change history will have links to users making changes.
+   - [ ] Disable destroy, because the [future] change history will have links to users making changes.
 We may need to historise user name changes as well, that's a future problem.
 The revision management system may well include some sort of active/inactive status features.
 - [ ] Customize error trapping:
    - [ ] Customize error trapping for Pundit::NotAuthorizedError
    - [ ] Customize error trapping for unknown format